alanng10/class-lang/Docue/Article/Sande/a.md

 IntTypeName represents IntType name.
 IntTypeName has syntax that is Kind of class IntKind.
 The IntType is int type of Kind.
-Struct var that is IntType is allocated space for the size of IntKind of the IntType.
+Struct var that is declared with IntTypeName is allocated space for the size of IntKind of the IntType.
 1 derived class is StructTypeName.
 StructTypeName represents StructType name.
 StructTypeName has syntax that is Class of class ClassName,